-The ISC is typically the decision point for RST Division technical staff to determine if no further work will be required in response to a release or if further investigation and/or remediation will be required.
+The ISC is typically the decision point for OLR’s Regulated Storage Tanks technical staff to determine if no further work will be required in response to a release or if further investigation and/or remediation will be required.

-In addition to supporting ADEQ decision-making, the ISC provides important prerequisite information for the owner/operator to design the next level of investigation.
+In addition to supporting DEQ decision-making, the ISC provides important prerequisite information for the owner/operator to design the next level of investigation.
 This is the most common problem area for ISC reports.
-It is easily possible for enough information to be presented for ADEQ to determine that further investigation is necessary but still not provide enough information to adequately devise and cost the investigation.
+It is easily possible for enough information to be presented for DEQ to determine that further investigation is necessary but still not provide enough information to adequately devise and cost the investigation.

 While the regulatory citation applies only to USTs, an ISC may be required in the event of a release from regulated ASTs as well, if the response is under the oversight of the OLR’s Regulated Waste Operations, RST office.